 What is Baccalaureate?

 Baccalaureate is a pre-commencement ceremony for all graduates to celebrate themselves and this rite of passage.
 Baccalaureate typically combines dance, choral and instrumental music, poetry, and readings from a wide variety of traditions -- all presented by the graduates themselves.
 It is a time of reflection and a time to look toward the future.
 All graduates, family members and friends are invited: students do not wear regalia.
 For more info please contact Angie Surratt at 503-352-3168 or by email at firstname.lastname@example.org.

 How long is Baccalaureate?

 Baccalaureate is about an hour.
 Baccalaureate and is followed by Sign, Shake and Ring at 4:30pm at Old College Hall.

 What is Sign, Shake and Ring?

 Graduates are invited to join the University President, Lesley Hallick, at Old College Hall to signify leaving the University by ringing the bell and signing the Book of Alumni, just as was done upon entering Pacific.

 What happens if it rains?

 Only in extreme weather conditions will there be a change to the Commencement ceremony.
 Rain does not constitute extreme weather.
-The ceremony is outdoors in Lincoln Park Stadium.
-There is no roof or cover.
+The ceremony is outdoors in Hanson Stadium.
+Only the Bleachers have a roof cover.
 Please dress appropriately for the weather.

 What are the arrangements for individuals who use a wheelchair?

 Parking Lot M, right next to the stadium, is designated for people with disabled persons parking permits.
 Parking Lot M is also a drop off location.
 There is a shuttle that loops continuously around campus and drops people off in Parking Lot M.